 This recipe is for 4 people to eat as a snack, or with soup.
 But the recipe can easily be doubled, as long as you use a large baking tray to bake it in.

 The Night Before: Feed Your Starter

 It is important to use your starter at its peak.
 And by the peak, I mean that it’s been fed and it at least doubled in size but hasn’t started deflating yet.
-How long it takes for it to double depends on various factors, like flour you use, temperature and humidity of your kitchen.
+How long it takes for it to double depends on various factors, like the flour you use, and the temperature and humidity of your kitchen.

 Day 1: Prepare Sourdough Focaccia Dough

 In a large bowl of your stand mixer, mix active starter, water and 190g of the flour into a shaggy dough.
 Cover and leave this to rest for 1 hour.
 This process is called autolyse, during which enzymes in the flour are activated and gluten starts to develop.

 After an hour, add salt, olive oil and the rest of the flour (75g) and knead in your mixer on low/medium speed for around 5-7 minutes, until the dough is clearly less sticky and more elastic.
 I will be honest, I never tried kneading focaccia dough by hand, as the dough is very very sticky to start with.

 Tip the dough in a well-greased shallow dish and cover it with a tea towel.
 Let the dough rise at room temperature for 4-5 hours (again, depending on the temperature of the kitchen).
 This is called bulk fermentation.
 Every half an hour, uncover the dough, oil your hands (or use cold wet hands) and perform a set of coil folds (video below) or traditional stretch-and folds.

 You will see how much more elastic, firm and easier to manage your dough gets with each of them.
 After your second fold, you will also start to see small blisters forming on the top of the dough.
 This is a great sign of an elastic and airy dough.